Alice Frost: Television

 Frost played Mama Holstrom in 10 episodes of The Farmer's Daughter and Trina on Mama.
 She appeared in two episodes of Hazel and also had the role of Miss Bickle in the unsold pilot of the comedy His Model Wife.
 She was also seen on Gunsmoke, Goodyear Theatre, Bus Stop, and The Alcoa Hour.

-In the 1960s, Frost appeared in two episodes of The Twilight Zone ("The Sixteen-Millimeter Shrine" and "It's a Good Life").
+In the 1960s, Frost appeared in two episodes of The Twilight Zone (season 1, episode 4, "The Sixteen-Millimeter Shrine", and season 3, episode 8, "It's a Good Life", as Aunt Amy).
 She also found roles in the decade's popular Westerns, appearing on The Tall Man, The Virginian and in two episodes of both Bonanza and Wagon Train.
 As the Westerns gave way to the police and detective dramas of the 1970s, Frost found work on such series as Ironside, Adam-12, Police Woman, and Baretta.

-Frost's final television work included a 1978 visit to Fantasy Island and a last role in a 1979 episode of Buck Rogers in the 25th Century.
-That final role brought Frost full circle, as the character of Buck Rogers also first found fame in the 1930s.
+Frost's final television work included a 1978 visit to Fantasy Island and a 1979 episode of Buck Rogers in the 25th Century, her last role.